opnsense/docs/source/manual/how-tos/vlan_and_lagg.rst

 We need isolate:

-    - a LAN network with `PCs`,
+    - a LAN network with `PCs`, we assigned VLAN 5
-    - a DMZ network with `Web Servers`,
+    - a DMZ network with `Web Servers`, we assigned VLAN 20
-    - a GUEST network with clients connecting to a `Guest Wifi`
+    - a GUEST network with clients connecting to a `Guest Wifi`, we assigned VLAN 33

 The OPNsense and the Switch are either connected with a single network cable, or with multiple network cables via `Link Aggregation`.